Food sale helps three nonprofits

-As area nonprofits continue to face challenges imposed by COVID-19, inmates and leadership at Ironwood State Prison (ISP) took the initiative to deliver needed support to three of Blythe’s nonprofit organizations.
+As nonprofits face challenges, Ironwood State Prison (ISP) held an incarcerated food sale to benefit three of Blythe’s nonprofit organizations.

 Officials from ISP personally delivered the donations to the organizations’ leadership on Sept.
 1.

 “The coronavirus pandemic has put many of Ironwood’s community fundraisers on hold.
-Ironwood State Prison’s management believed a food sale could boost the morale of the inmate population, by working together to raise money for local nonprofit organizations in Blythe,” said ISP Community Resources Manager Carey Ochs.
-“Inmate fundraisers are usually scheduled quarterly; however, due to COVID-19 restrictions, we had to ensure this sale adhered to specific guidelines to promote social distancing and ensure proper personal protective equipment, such as gloves and face masks, were used.
-Donations made to nonprofit groups from the food sales are selected by inmate votes by the Inmate Activity Groups involved.”
+Ironwood State Prison’s management believed a food sale could boost the morale of the inmate population, by working together to raise money for local nonprofit organizations in Blythe,” said ISP Community Resource Manager Carey Ochs.

 The donation came at a particularly tough time for the American Legion post, as the organization saw two break-ins over the span of a week.
 Pandemic-related challenges have also contributed to the hardest year the post has experienced.

-“ISP is very proud to work collaboratively with inmate groups to give back to the community, especially during these trying times when most small businesses are struggling.
-While ISP remains dedicated to the safety, health, and well-being of both the staff and inmate population, we take every opportunity to help those in need,” said ISP Warden Neil McDowell.
+“ISP is very proud to give back to the community, especially during these trying times.
+While ISP remains dedicated to the safety, health, and well-being of the staff and inmate population, we take every opportunity to help those in need,” said ISP Warden Neil McDowell.
 “At the end of the day, it is these types of events that truly make us all proud to be a part of the ISP family.”

-Frank Luke American Legion Post 24’s Dolly Razo shed some tears when receiving the donation, which came the day after the second break-in.
+Frank Luke American Legion Post 24’s Dolly Razo shed some tears when receiving the donation.
+The donation came the day after the post’s second break-in.

 Ironwood’s tradition of giving